Inca Trail And Amazon 10 Days / 9 Nights

 • Kitchen tent

-• Chef and cooking equipment
+Chef and cooking equipment.

 • Porters (to carry tents, food and cooking equipment)

-• Filtered boiled water from lunch time on 1st day onwards
+• Filtered boiled water from lunchtime on the first day onwards.

-• First-aid kit including emergency oxygen bottle
+• First aid kit including emergency oxygen cylinder

 Terra Quechua Peru No Included